 The USA stated that the capacity building seminars conducted by SSP were very helpful, and encouraged additional virtual training and simulation opportunities, such as PIMPLE.
 The USA encouraged development of other interactive approaches to help in understanding harvest strategies.
 SSP stated that it was working on developing other capacity building programs, including through a greater emphasis on shorter virtual events and online tools.
 It encouraged CCMs with preferences or requests for specific tools to communicate with SSP.

-The EU supported further capacity building and development of other tools and suggested this be described through annual reports.
+The EU supported further capacity building and development of other tools and suggested this be described through annual reports submitted by the Secretariat to the Commission.
 It suggested that a forum be developed to facilitate involvement by CCM scientists in the work of harvest strategy development, perhaps through a workshop in a similar process as the Pre-Assessment Workshop (PAW) for stock assessments.
 It noted the difficulty of scheduling online meetings or workshops when participants are in widely separated time zones.

 SSP stated it provided a report to SC (SC18-MI-IP-10) that reviewed previous harvest strategy capacity building work undertaken, and that it could provide that to the Commission meeting if desired.
 It concurred that gathering technical input for the harvest strategy work, separate from the PAW, would be useful.